greener-group/progres/README.md

       5  d3oxpa1       147      0.9968  d.112.1.0 - automated matches {Yersinia pestis [TaxId: 214092]}
 ...
 ```
 - `-q` is the path to the query structure file.
 Alternatively, `-l` is a text file with one query file path per line and each result will be printed in turn.
 This is considerably faster for multiple queries since setup only occurs once and multiple workers can be used.
+Only the first chain in each file is considered.
 - `-t` is the pre-embedded database to search against.
 Currently this must be either one of the databases listed below or the file path to a pre-embedded dataset generated with `progres embed`.
 - `-f` determines the file format of the query structure (`guess`, `pdb`, `mmcif`, `mmtf` or `coords`).
 By default this is guessed from the file extension, with `pdb` chosen if a guess can't be made. `coords` refers to a text file with the coordinates of a Cα atom separated by white space on each line.
 - `-s` is the Progres score (0 -> 1) above which to return hits, default 0.8.
 As discussed in the paper, 0.8 indicates the same fold.
 - `-m` is the maximum number of hits to return, default 100.

-Query structures should be a single protein domain, though it can be discontinuous (chain IDs are ignored).
+- `-c` indicates to split the query structure(s) into domains with Chainsaw and search with each domain separately.
+If no domains are found with Chainsaw, no results will be returned.
+Only the first chain in each file is considered.

-Tools such as [Merizo](https://github.com/psipred/Merizo), [SWORD2](https://www.dsimb.inserm.fr/SWORD2) and [Chainsaw](https://github.com/JudeWells/chainsaw) can be used to predict domains from a larger structure.
+Other tools for splitting query structures into domains include [Merizo](https://github.com/psipred/Merizo) and [SWORD2](https://www.dsimb.inserm.fr/SWORD2).
 You can also slice out domains manually using software such as the `pdb_selres` command from [pdb-tools](http://www.bonvinlab.org/pdb-tools).

 Interpreting the hit descriptions depends on the database being searched.